nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [03/27/2025] NO PAPER CLUB THIS WEEK.

-- [04/03/2025] Dwane presents: [Mastering Atari with Discrete World Models](https://arxiv.org/pdf/2010.02193) by Danijar Hafner, Timothy Lillicrap, Mohammad Norouzi, Jimmy Ba
+- [04/10/2025] Dwane presents: [Mastering Atari with Discrete World Models](https://arxiv.org/pdf/2010.02193) by Danijar Hafner, Timothy Lillicrap, Mohammad Norouzi, Jimmy Ba

-- [04/10/2025] Naomi presents: TBD
+- [04/17/2025] Naomi presents: TBD

-- [04/17/2025] Sophie presents: TBD
+- [04/24/2025] Sophie presents: TBD

-- [04/24/2025] Peter presents: [MCMC using Hamiltonian dynamics](https://arxiv.org/pdf/1206.1901) By Radford M. Neal focused why you would want to use Hamiltonian Dynamics for MCMC
+- [05/01/2025] Peter presents: [MCMC using Hamiltonian dynamics](https://arxiv.org/pdf/1206.1901) By Radford M. Neal focused why you would want to use Hamiltonian Dynamics for MCMC

 IF YOU WOULD LIKE TO PRESENT AND WOULD LIKE SOME GUIDANCE HERE IS A [TEMPLATE](https://drive.google.com/file/d/1hiUlG_oRr4S_5YcjLAEOhe-8ElsgfeA0/view?usp=sharing) ON HOW TO STRUCTURE YOUR PRESENTATION